We look into the case and its significance below.

 The Huzar V Jet2 case decided whether airlines must pay compensation for delays caused by technical problems.

-Flight compensation law (Regulation EU 261/2004) says that airlines must pay compensation for long delays/cancellations/rerouting/denied boarding except where this is due to an ‘extraordinary circumstance’.
+Flight compensation law, EU Regulation 261/2004 says that airlines must pay compensation for long delays, and cancelled flights except where this is due to an ‘extraordinary circumstance’.
 Huzar V Jet2 looked at whether a technical problem is an extraordinary circumstance.

 Ron Huzar, his wife and granddaughter had enjoyed a half-term holiday in Spain, however things turned sour when it came to returning home.
 Ron and his family were due to fly from Malaga to Manchester at 18:25 on October 26th 2011 on Jet2 flight LS810.
 However a technical problem with the aircraft meant he and fellow passengers were delayed by a huge 27 hours.